Grading of studies

 Legal protection concerning grading

-A request for rectification concerning a thesis should be done to Hanken's Board of Appeals.
+A request for rectification concerning a thesis should be done to Hanken's Board of Appeal.

 Written academic work will be kept for six months from the date of the publication of results.
 Students have the right to obtain copies of their academic work at their own expense.

-The Board of Appeals is a body for processing rectification requests in matters regarding study attainments.
-It is chaired by professor Petra Sund-Norrgård; the secretary is senior advisor Tove Ahlskog-Pursiainen.
-Please hand in the request for rectification at the Student Service in Helsinki or to the Office of Study Affairs in Vaasa, the envelope should be addressed to the "Board of Appeals/Examensnämnden".
+The Board of Appeal is a body for processing rectification requests in matters regarding study attainments.
+It is chaired by professor Nari Lee; the secretary is senior advisor Tove Ahlskog-Pursiainen.
+Please hand in the request for rectification at the Student Service in Helsinki or to the Office of Study Affairs in Vaasa, the envelope should be addressed to the "Board of Appeal/Examensnämnden".